manjeetsingh10/Order_cart_assignment/README.md

 }
 ```

-where <mark>VehicleAssignedList</mark> holds the list of vehicles which are assigned with the OrderId.
+where **VehicleAssignedList** holds the list of vehicles which are assigned with the OrderId.